bentole/dhcpProxy/README.md

 		- If not use "yum install " or "apt-get "  to fullfill these dependencies

 3. Install scapy.
-Fret not, Scapy is well-known packet manipulator used by Cisco Systems among others :
+Fret not, Scapy is a well-known packet manipulator used by Cisco Systems among others

 		- pip install scapy